raquellondon/TheEegNewsletter/README.md

 # The EEG Newsletter
 Welcome to The EEG Newsletter!
-This is where I share news about events happening in our community of EEG researchers, and other interesting EEG-related information.
+This is where I share news about events happening in our community of EEG researchers, and other interesting EEG-related information.<br/>
-The newsletter is released every two weeks. <br/>

 [021 - The EEG Newsletter - Prediction markets for #EEGManyLabs - 30-may-24](https://eegnewsletter.substack.com/p/21-prediction-markets-for-eegmanylabs)<br/>
 [020 - The EEG Newsletter - Synthetic EEG data - 01-may-24](https://eegnewsletter.substack.com/p/20-synthetic-eeg-data)<br/>